MaxHalford/maxhalford.github.io/content/blog/fairness-competition.md

   <img src="/img/blog/fairness-competition/scores.svg" width="80%">
 </p>

-I mentionned above that a perfect macro disparate impact is equal to 1.
+I mentioned above that a perfect macro disparate impact is equal to 1.
 The macro disparate impact in the data is 3.62.
 That is, if we use the ground truth labels as predictions and compute the macro disparate impact, then we obtain 3.62.
 The point of this competition is to do better than this, and not just focus on the predictive performance of the model.

 Sadly, it seems that no teams managed to really remove any bias whatsoever from their model.
 I'll be honest: I'm very disappointed with the way this turned out.
 The best performing teams seem to have made no effort whatsoever.
 Fair learning is a relatively sophisticated topic, so I wouldn't be surprised that students had some difficulties.
 With the whole COVID 19 situation, the relationship between teachers and students might have been affected, and teachers might not have had the opportunity to discuss a topic that is not part of the official curriculum with their students.